 Employment Outlook and Salary Info

 Claims adjusters work in any field that deals with insurance, laws and people's financial needs.
 The U.S. Bureau of Labor Statistics (BLS) reports statistics and projections for claims adjusters, appraisers, examiners and investigators combined.
-The BLS projected a 3% growth rate for employment in these areas between 2014 and 2024 (www.bls.gov).
+The BLS projected a 4% decline for employment in these areas between 2018 and 2028 (www.bls.gov).
 This rate was considered slower than average growth.
 Many claims adjustment positions may be found in the health care industry.

 While most of the training for claims adjusters is done on the job and there are no formal education requirements, many claims adjusters learn the legal, policy and risk assessment knowledge and skills from certificate programs and bachelors degrees programs.